Edinburgh International Data Facility

 - iCAIRD research service: secure data hosting and dissemination service for digital pathology research data.

-- Data SlipStream: satellite and EO data ingest, processing, hosting and dissemination services.
+- Data SlipStream: satellite and Earth Observation data ingest, processing, hosting and dissemination services.

 Details of academic and commercial access to EIDF can be found on the EIDF website.